 You’ll learn to apply sociological knowledge in practice as you gain analytic and problem-solving skills and data analytics and interpretation skills.

 Through research and publication, in-class teaching, and out-of-the-classroom experiences, our sociology faculty embody the best tradition of our discipline’s sociological analysis and community commitment.
 You’ll prepare for a variety of careers both in and outside of the social sciences.

-In this 120-credit-hour program, you’ll discover how historical, economic and political issues shape our world – and how an understanding of them can help change it for the better.
+You’ll take a balance of general education courses, College of Humanities, Education, and Social Sciences core courses and sociology courses.
+You’ll discover how historical, economic and political issues shape our world – and how an understanding of them can help change it for the better.

 Begin your studies with the First-Year Experience in Behavioral Sciences, Introductory Sociology and the Social Problems course.

 - BHS 10300 – First-Year Experience In Behavioral Sciences

 In year two, you’ll complete Introduction to Statistics in Sociology and at least one sociology elective course.